rubik/rubik.github.io/content/post/ab-testing-inference.md

-This series of posts explores the statistical framework (with a frequentist approach) behind controlled trials with a focus on online A/B testing, and it assumes some basic knowledge about calculus, random variables, and statistics.
+This series of posts explores the statistical framework (with a frequentist approach) behind controlled trials with a focus on online A/B testing, and it assumes some basic knowledge of calculus, random variables, and statistics.
 In this first post we'll describe the foundation of frequentist A/B testing: statistical inference through hypothesis testing.